-Even when you consider the protein-boosting effects of the peas and flaxseed, this looks like the profile of a wet product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a significant amount of meat.

-Castor and Pollux Natural Ultramix is a meat-based canned dog food using a generous amount of lamb, poultry or beef as its main sources of animal protein, thus earning the brand 5 stars.
+Castor and Pollux Natural Ultramix is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.